 MSC Poesia cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9387073, owned by the MSC Crociere line company (subsidiary of the MSC shipping company).
-Among the unfortunate events at sea are collisions, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are collisions, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track MSC Poesia position at sea.using the AIS live ships tracker of VesselFinder.
 The 92,650-ton 3600-passenger MSC cruise ship Poesia was built in 2008 by the STX Europe shipbuilding company in France.

 At the MSC Poesia CruiseMinus page you will find a complete list of MSC Cruises Poesia ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and Coast Guard reports.

 Here we also post updates on MSC Poesia cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own MSC Poesia ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site MSCcruises.com.